dimaursu/thesis/guide.md

 Meta combo bonuses are a certain way to excel in this assignment.
 For example, an eye-candy baker who is also a usability guru is automatically promoted to a +45 godlike level.
-Other things that give you extra credit
+Other things that give you extra credit:
 Provide references to studies, white-papers, articles or forum discussions that you relied on when making decisions in your project